rmclarklab/mite_eQTL/README.md

 ## Genotype calling for eQTL mapping populations based on RNA-seq alignment
 See folder "genotype". <br>
-We developed a customized pipeline to genotype the F3 isogenic sibling families using the RNA-seq read alignments and SNP data obtained from the DNA-seq read alignments and variant calls for the **R** and **S** parents (F0 generation).
+We developed a customized pipeline to genotype the F3 isogenic sibling families using the RNA-seq read alignments and SNP data obtained from the DNA-seq read alignments and variant calls for the **R** and **S** parents (F0 generation). <br>
 Inputs:
   - BAM RNA-seq data file from each F3 isogenic family (the input must be coordinate sorted and have a bai index file);
   - SNP information (tab-separated) for the two F0 strains (the fixed differences between strains, see final output of [DNA-seq for variants calling](#DNA-seq-for-variants-calling)).